 Considerations for Camping in Mississippi

 What are the rules of the road when it comes to RVing in Mississippi?
-Honestly, they are about the same in this state as they are in most other states.
-Still, it’s good to know exactly what you’re getting into.
+They are similar to most other states, but it’s good to know the laws exactly.

 In Mississippi, no trailer should be longer than 53 feet, and no motorhome should exceed 45 feet in length.
 All RVs should be 8.5 feet wide or less, and no more than 13.5 feet high.
-Triple towing is allowed, but we discourage it, especially if you’re renting an RV.
+Triple towing is allowed in the state.

 It’s also important to note that overnight parking is not permitted in state rest areas, meaning you will have to stay elsewhere for quick overnights.